 Attending a medical or dental appointment will be counted as authorised as long as the pupil's parent notifies the school in advance of the appointment.
-This can be done by calling the Office or emailing the Head of School or Attendance team.
+This can be done by calling the office or emailing attendance team.

 However, we encourage parents to make medical and dental appointments out of school hours where possible.
 Where this is not possible, the pupil should be out of school for the minimum amount of time necessary.